neithernut/dr.w.falls/README.md

  * `--tick <num>`: duration of a tick (the time a capsule moved down one tile) in units of 100ms.
  * `--console`: spawn a game master console on standard input and output
- * `--console-sock <path>`: make a game master console accessible via the UNIX domain socket at the given path
+ * `--gm-sock <path>`: make a game master console accessible via the UNIX domain socket at the given path

 When started, connecting players will enter a lobby first.
 The game must be initiated by the game master or admin either via the game master console or by